HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 The esptool

-The current version of the "esptool" mentioned above can always be found in the manufacturer's GitHub under:
+You can always find the current version of the mentioned "esptool" in the GitHub of the manufacturer under:

 https://github.com/espressif/esptool

-The "problem" is that this tool is a Python script/application and therefore cannot be executed directly/easily under Windows.
+"Problem" with this is that this tool is a Python script/application and thus cannot be run directly/simply on Windows.

-Conveniently, Python scripts can also be "packed" into a compact .exe file.
-This also makes it easier to use under Windows.
+Conveniently, however, Python scripts can also be "packaged" into a compact .exe file.
+This also makes handling under Windows easier.

 How to do this is described in the article Python - Translate Esptool.py to Esptool.exe described.